billmania/roboquest_arms/README.md

 machine and the follower connected to a Raspberry Pi (or more capable machine with Docker support).
 The follower software id deployed via a Docker image.

-# Build the rq_arms image for the follower
+# Setup for the follower

 1. clone the repo
 2. cd to the root of the repo